 The Doughtnut Plant is one of my favorite stops for their great donuts.
 I miss it too much when I’m back home and all I can think about is how I can get my hands on a tasty coconut donut.

-It was time I created my own recipe for a coconut coconut.
-I’ve decided that it should be baked, infused with coconut flavors inside and coated with coconut on the outside as much as possible.
+It was time I created my own recipe for a coconut doughnut.
+I’ve decided that it should be baked, infused with coconut flavors inside, and coated with coconut on the outside as much as possible.

 HOW TO MAKE BAKED COCONUT DONUTS